 David “The Maven” Chicotsky

 David “The Maven” Chicotsky is the 2008 Online Player of the Year and a former #1 ranked online tournament poker player.
-He is also a well-respected poker coach and can be reached at TheMavenTraining.com.
-David is currently the Marketing Director for PokeroomUSA and a regular player on PPN Poker.
+He is also an experienced poker coach and can be reached at TheMavenTraining.com.